artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal-with-searchbars.markdown

 }
 ```

-What does pose a problem though is making sure that the subviews inside the Search Bar are positioned correctly with respect to the new height, this is amended in layoutSubviews.
+What does pose a problem though is making sure that the subviews inside the search bar are positioned correctly with respect to the new height, this is amended in `layoutSubviews`.
 In our case the textfield should take up almost all of the search bar.

 ``` objc
 - (void)layoutSubviews {